pszufe/2026_MIT_18.S096_Introduction-to-Julia-for-Data-Science/README.md

 **Time:** TWRF 11am-12:30pm; 1pm-2:30pm

-**Location**: Matchessusets Institute of Technology, Boston, MA, USA
+**Location**: Massachusetts Institute of Technology, Cambridge, Massachusetts, USA

 **Room:** This class will meet in *TBA*.
 See http://whereis.mit.edu/?mapterms=2-132 for location.